xataio/pgroll/README.md

 ### From source

-To install `pgroll` from source, run the following command:
+To install `pgroll` from the source, run the following command:

 ```sh
 go install github.com/xataio/pgroll@latest